 Phone: 815-399-8850 x142

-Mrs. Lozdoski is excited to join the Keith faculty as the Grade 5 teacher.
-She has teaching endorsements in elementary education, language arts, and business education.
-She has previously taught at a Rockford-area charter school.
+Mrs. Lozdoski joined the Keith faculty as the Grade 5 teacher in 2013.
+She has earned teaching endorsements in elementary education, language arts, and business education.
+She previously taught at a Rockford-area charter school.
 She has extensive experience designing instructional programs that are personalized to the learning styles of her students.
 She has served as a dance instructor, volunteered with the Girl Scouts, and has been an enrichment tutor.
 She enjoys reading, dancing, traveling, and family time.

 B.S. in Liberal Arts Cal State University